ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/refactor.md

 The *Refactor* phase and the remaining phases in the lab (*Transform* and *Validate*) use VS Code.

 3. Before you start VS Code, let's get an API key that you will need to enter within VS Code that will grant you access to the *watsonx Code Assistant for Z* service that runs in IBM Cloud.
 In your lab environment that API Key is stored in a file on the Windows Desktop.
-Open the text file named *wca4z-key.txt* on the Windows Desktop.
+Open the text file named *wca4z-key.txt* on the Windows Desktop by double-clicking its icon.

     ![zva-desktop-apikey](../images/zva-desktop-apikey.png)